Injoy Extracts CBG Oil (Tincture) - Extra Strength Formula - 10,000mg - 1oz

 CBG displays a potent anti-anxiety effect, and it also has muscle-relaxing effects, maybe even more than THC and CBD.
 Scientists believe that CBG binds to specific endocannabinoid receptors in the brain that mitigate anxiety and pain.

-Directions
+Directions For Use:

-Adults take one full dropper (approx. 20 drops or 1mL) 1-3 times each day, or as required, Drop under the tongue, let dissolve for 15-20 seconds before ingesting.
+Adults take one full dropper (approx. 20 drops or 1mL) 1-3 times each day, or as required.
+Drop under the tongue, let dissolve for 15-20 seconds before ingesting.